-DSP processing in all digital systems incurs delay of varying amounts.
-You can use the Time-Adjuster TDM plug-in to apply an exact number of samples of delay to the signal path of a Pro Tools track to compensate for delay incurred by specific plug-ins.
+DSP and host-based processing in all digital systems incurs delay of varying amounts.
+You can use the TimeAdjuster TDM plug-in to apply an exact number of samples of delay to the signal path of a Pro Tools track to compensate for delay incurred by specific plug-ins.
 TimeAdjuster provides presets for common delay-compensation scenarios.